Turtle Moon Studios:

 I taught this in-person class on Feb 12, 2022, at the Ohio Arts Council's Riffe Gallery in Columbus, Ohio, during their Quilt National '21 Exhibition.
 I would love to teach a freehand drawing class for your group, either in person or Zoom, for any length of time, from a half day to a weeklong class.
 Please contact me about it.

-Please read the in-depth detailed info page here on my website (which also includes the supply list about 2/3 way down the page), register by clicking "going" on my FB event page for this class and contact me by phone or text, if you want to talk with me about the class!
+Please read the in-depth detailed info page here on my website (which also includes the supply list about 2/3 way down the very long page).
+Register by clicking "going" on my Facebook sign-up event page for this class and contact me by phone or text, if you want to talk with me about the class!
 I hope you can join us!
-I'm sure you'll love drawing in your own natural way, after the years when you didn't draw!
+I'm sure you'll love drawing in your own natural way, after all the years when you didn't draw!
 Please join us!

 Turtle Art Camps: